lilactown/7-humble-guis/README.md

 To simply run the app, execute `./scripts/run.sh`.

-To start a REPL (including an nREPL server), you can run `./scripts/nrepl.sh`
+To start a REPL (including a minimal nREPL server), you can run `./scripts/nrepl.sh`

 ### Reloading